Hepatitis C: History

 In the mid-1970s, Harvey J. Alter, Chief of the Infectious Disease Section in the Department of Transfusion Medicine at the National Institutes of Health, and his research team demonstrated how most post-transfusion hepatitis cases were not due to hepatitis A or B viruses.
 Despite this discovery, international research efforts to identify the virus, initially called non-A, non-B hepatitis (NANBH), failed for the next decade.
 In 1987, Michael Houghton, Qui-Lim Choo, and George Kuo at Chiron Corporation, collaborating with Daniel W. Bradley at the Centers for Disease Control and Prevention, used a novel molecular cloning approach to identify the unknown organism and develop a diagnostic test.
-In 1988, Alter confirmed the virus by verifying its presence in a panel of NANBH specimens, and Chiron announced its discovery at a Washington, DC Press conference in May, 1988.
+In 1988, Alter confirmed the virus by verifying its presence in a panel of NANBH specimens, and Chiron announced its discovery at a Washington, D.C. press conference in May 1988.

-At the time, Chiron was in talks with the Japanese health ministry to sell a biotech version of the Hepatitis B vaccine.
+At the time, Chiron was in talks with the Japanese health ministry to sell a biotech version of the hepatitis B vaccine.
 Simultaneously, Emperor Hirohito had developed cancer and required numerous blood transfusions.
 The Japanese health ministry placed a screening order for Chiron's experimental NANBH test.
-Chiron's Japanese marketing subsidiary, Diagnostic Systems KK invented the term "Hepatitis C" in November, 1988 in Tokyo news reports publicizing the testing of the Emperor's blood.
-Chiron managed to sell a screening order to the Japanese health ministry in November 1988, earning the company $60 million a year.
-However, because Chiron had not published any of its research and did not make a culture model available to other researchers to verify Chiron's discovery, Hepatitis C earned the nickname "The Emperor's New Virus."
+Chiron's Japanese marketing subsidiary, Diagnostic Systems KK, introduced the term "Hepatitis C" in November 1988 in Tokyo news reports publicizing the testing of the emperor's blood.
+Chiron sold a screening order to the Japanese health ministry in November 1988, earning the company US$60 million a year.
+However, because Chiron had not published any of its research and did not make a culture model available to other researchers to verify Chiron's discovery, hepatitis C earned the nickname "The Emperor's New Virus."

 In April 1989, the "discovery" of HCV was published in two articles in the journal Science.
 Chiron filed for several patents on the virus and its diagnosis.
 A competing patent application by the CDC was dropped in 1990 after Chiron paid $1.9 million to the CDC and $337,500 to Bradley.
-In 1994, Bradley sued Chiron, seeking to invalidate the patent, have himself included as a coinventor, and receive damages and royalty income.
-He dropped the suit in 1998 after losing before an appeals court.
+In 1994, Bradley sued Chiron, seeking to invalidate the patent, have himself included as a co-inventor, and receive damages and royalty income.
+The court ruled against him, which was sustained on appeal in 1998.